AndresNavarrete/Binance-trader-bot/README.md

 # Binance trader bot
 ### Purpose of this project
-This public project is an implementation of a trading bot on Binance using a websocket connection and a simple trading strategy based on the momenton of a given currency.
+This public project is an implementation of a trading bot on Binance using a websocket connection and a simple trading strategy based on the [RSI Momentum] of a given currency.
 This code was written using the following  [Binance documentation].

 ### Requirements and use